RyanHopkins7/Passless/README.md

 # Passless

 Passless is an experimental demonstration of an encrypted file storage web application which uses a six-word passphrase for authenticaton and key derivation.
 At the moment, it only works with very small files.
+Absolutely no guarantees are made about availability of this application or any data which you might store on it!

 ## Run the development environment